 You should – of course – seek advice from a medical professional before introducing tomatoes to your baby and if you are concerned that he may be experiencing any type of reaction to tomatoes.

-Tomatoes are also sometimes blamed for eczema flare-ups and – because of their acidity – may also aggravate infant reflux.
 If your baby has either of these conditions, be sure to discuss your concerns carefully with your child’s doctor.

 Remember to follow the four day rule when introducing tomatoes, so that you will be able to quickly identify them as the cause should your baby experience any adverse reaction or digestive issues.